 Section 6: Installation of elected Board Members

-Installation of elected Board Members will take place at the meeting following the election or pursuant to City policies and procedures.
+Installation of elected Board Members will take place at the first meeting of the fiscal year following the election/selection/affirmation.

 Article XI GRIEVANCE PROCESS

 The Governing Board shall follow the City’s Neighborhood Council grievance policy.
 A written grievance procedure promulgated by the Governing Board to deal with stakeholders’ grievances shall govern the Council’s rules and regulations, policies and procedures, and the decision-making process and results.
 A referral to the Department will be available to the grieving party if the issue is not resolved to their satisfaction by the Governing Board.